dustinpfister/blog_posts/_posts/threejs-sphere.md

 ### 6.1 - Positioning things on the surface of a sphere

 I have wrote a few threejs project examples and one of them was an example where I wanted to [position some mesh objects on the surface of a sphere](/2021/05/14/threejs-examples-position-things-to-sphere-surface/), I might get around to coming up with a simple example of it that I will then write about in this post when it comes to editing, but for now there is just checking out that post.
 This proved to be a fun little example and I might apply what I learned making it for some additional future projects examples.

-I also have a number of other [posts on threejs project examples](/2021/02/19/threejs-examples/) in general that might also be work checking out when it comes to finding additional material to read with three.js.
+If you enjoyed this post and would like to read more on threejs I have wrote a whole lot of [other posts on threejs of course](/categories/three-js/).
+There is sticking to just learning about the various built in geometry constructors, as well as all the other classes to work with in order to make some kind of project with threes.
+Sooner or later one will get to the point that they will want to make some kind of real project, or at least some prototypes that are a step in that direction to say the least.
+With that said I have a [post on threejs project examples](/2021/02/19/threejs-examples/) in general that I have made thus far which might also be work checking out when it comes to finding additional material to read with three.js.